OHBA-analysis/osl-dynamics/contribution.md

 Further info: https://www.medsci.ox.ac.uk/divisional-services/support-services-1/bmrc/gpu-resources.

-## Installing DyNeMo on BMRC
+## Installing OHBA-Models on BMRC
-It is recommended to install DyNeMo within a virtual environment.
+It is recommended to install OHBA-Models within a virtual environment.
 Depending on the GPU node a different version of CUDA maybe available.
 This means different versions of TensorFlow maybe required on different GPU nodes (older nodes may not be able to run the latest version of TensorFlow).
 Below are installation instructions for different TensorFlow versions.

 ### TensorFlow 2.5 (Recommended for compG017)
 ```
 module use /well/woolrich/projects/software/modulefiles
 module load Anaconda3
 module load cuda/11.2
-conda create --name dynemo-tf25 python=3.8
+conda create --name ohba-tf25 python=3.8
-conda activate dynemo-tf25
+conda activate ohba-tf25
-cd DyNeMo
+cd OHBA-Models
 pip install -e .
 ```